What Does Egg Freezing Involve?

 - Egg freezing is the process of storing a woman’s unfertilised eggs to increase her chances of conceiving at a later date

-We see a lot of woman starting families later in life but the truth is our chance of conceiving naturally decreases as we get older, with 35 the tipping point when it comes to fertility decline.
+We see a lot of woman starting families later in life but the truth is our chance of conceiving naturally decreases as we get older, with 35 being the tipping point when it comes to fertility decline.

 - Early to mid-twenties: 25% chance each month